 It is our opinion, after careful review and consideration, that the breadth of ABA Model Rule 8.4(g) will pose difficulties for already resource-strapped disciplinary authorities.
 The Model Rule . . . subjects to discipline not only a lawyer who knowingly engages in harassment or discrimination, but also a lawyer who negligently utters a derogatory or demeaning comment.
 A lawyer who did not know that a comment was offensive will be disciplined if the lawyer should have known that it was.
+106

 Thus, ABA Model Rule 8.4(g) generates several new concerns.
-Increased demand may drain the limited resources of the state bar if it becomes the tribunal of first resort for discrimination and harassment claims against lawyers.
-Serious questions arise about the evidentiary or preclusive effects that a state bar proceeding might have on other tribunals' proceedings.
-State bar tribunals have their own rules of procedure and evidence that may be
+Increased demand may drain the limited resources of the Attorney Disciplinary Board as it serves as the tribunal of first